elastic/kibana/src/core/server/logging/README.md

 ## Logger hierarchy

-Every logger has its unique name or context that follows hierarchical naming rule.
+Every logger has its unique context name that follows hierarchical naming rule.
 The logger is considered to be an ancestor of another logger if its name followed by a `.` is a prefix of the descendant logger name.
-For example logger with `a.b` context is an ancestor of logger with `a.b.c` context.
-All top-level loggers are descendants of special logger with `root` context that resides at the top of the logger hierarchy.
+For example logger with `a.b` context name is an ancestor of logger with `a.b.c` context name.
+All top-level loggers are descendants of special logger with `root` context name that resides at the top of the logger hierarchy.
 This logger always exists and fully configured.

-Developer can configure _log level_ and _appenders_ that should be used within particular context.
+Developer can configure _log level_ and _appenders_ that should be used within particular context name.
 If logger configuration specifies only _log level_ then _appenders_ configuration will be inherited from the ancestor logger.

-__Note:__ in the current implementation log messages are only forwarded to appenders configured for a particular logger context or to appenders of the closest ancestor if current logger doesn't have any appenders configured.
+__Note:__ in the current implementation log messages are only forwarded to appenders configured for a particular logger context name or to appenders of the closest ancestor if current logger doesn't have any appenders configured.
 That means that we __don't support__ so called _appender additivity_ when log messages are forwarded to _every_ distinct appender within ancestor chain including `root`.